LAAC-LSCP/ChildProject/docs/source/tools.rst

 Compute the correlation between audio files
 ---------------------------

-Compute the correlation between two audio files and prints a similarity score.
+Compute the correlation between two audio files and prints a divergence score.
-The similarity is evaluated over a given duration (default 5min) that can be changed with the `--interval` option.
+The divergence is computed over a given duration (default 5min) that can be changed with the `--interval` option.
-One segment of that duration taken randomly in the recordings total duration is evluated and a similarity score is computed for every frame of that segment.
-Then only the highest score is kept (meaning the frame where the 2 files differed the most) and is printed.
+One segment of that duration is taken randomly, the difference in audio signal is calculated and averaged over the total duration.
+The result is printed as a divergence score.
 The closer the score is to 0, the more likely it is the 2 files are identical.
-We can consider that scores below <VALUE>(0.01?) reflect a very high probability that the files are the same.
-At the other end of the spectrum, values higher than <VALUE>(0?) almost certainly means they are different.
+We can consider that scores below 0.1 reflect a very high probability that the files are the same.
+At the other end of the spectrum, values higher than 1 almost certainly means they are different recordings.
 So a window exists in which we can't be sure and would need additional correlation computations or manual checks.
+Running the correlation multiple time is useful because files that are different have a high variability in score whereas similar files will have a much more consistent output.

-Giving a higher `-- interval` value may take more time to compute and will yield higher scores on average just because the sample is bigger, but it should be more reliable.
+Giving a higher `-- interval` value may take more time to compute.

 .. clidoc::